 If you choose to be tobacco free, you are in good company.
-According to the UND 2012 ACHA NCHA (American College Health Association- National College Health Assessment), 88.5% of UND students did not smoke cigarettes during the 30 days prior to the survey.
-96.3% of UND students do not smoke cigarettes on a daily basis.
+According to the UND 2014 ACHA NCHA (American College Health Association- National College Health Assessment), 90.3% of UND students did not use cigarettes during the 30 days prior to the survey.
 Rates for cigars, tobacco from water pipe (Hookah), and smokeless tobacco are even lower.
-If you'd like more information, you can access the study at http://und.edu/health-wellness/healthy-und/2012-ncha-summary-report.pdf or by visiting the Healthy UND website, under the student data tab.
+If you'd like more information, you can access the executive summary by visiting the Healthy UND website, under the student data tab.

 Health Disparities in Tobacco Use

 Tobacco use among some population groups in North Dakota can be significantly higher than for the general population.
 Because many of these groups have fewer resources and decreased access to health care, they are at a higher risk for tobacco-related death and disease.

 High-risk populations at UND may include, but are not limited to, international students from countries with high tobacco use rates, blue collar workers, American Indians, members of the Lesbian, Gay, Bisexual, and Transgender (LGBT) community, and student athletes.

 Possible contributing factors to higher prevalence of tobacco use among the disparate populations includes stress and discrimination related to racism and heterosexism, the tobacco industry's targeted marketing to consumers including the LGBT community and American Indians, and lack of access to culturally appropriate tobacco treatment programs.